masslab/HARproject/README.md

 - write nameKey.txt

 ## Data Structures & Variables
-The following data frames are created by the script (in alphabetical order):
+The following data frames are created in the script (in alphabetical order):

 - *activity* (contains `activity_labels.txt`)
 - *AlmostTidyData* (intermediate for creating final output)